neuerituale/FieldtypeGeocoder/README.md

 - Update provider-string if you use the autocomplete function from the inputfield or move the marker.
 - Refactor the inputfield javascript for other maps or mapstyles
 - Add warnings if a vendor package is not found!
+- Add warning if api key is empty

 ## Feedback